‘What are you hiding?’: Seattle’s Tax March calls on Trump to release tax returns

 - Free rent for a year in Seattle: Meet the three finalists

-The tax protest, which started about 10 a.m., is one of two in downtown Seattle today.
+The Seattle tax protest, which started about 10 a.m., and grew into the thousands by late morning, is one of two in downtown Seattle on Saturday.

-Marchers were expected to head toward Seattle Center and finish the demonstration there about 1 p.m.
+Marchers started on to head toward Seattle Center and finish the demonstration there about 1 p.m.

 A Black Lives Matter event is scheduled for Saturday afternoon at Westlake Park .
 A dance party is set for 1 p.m., followed by a rally and a march at 3 p.m. to the federal courthouse at Seventh Avenue and Stewart Street.